ian sinclair : musician

 Testimonial:

 "Ian's lessons are largely responsible for the quick development of my jazz piano skills in the past two and a half years.
 He helped me get accepted into several university jazz programs by focusing his lessons on the most important information to my development.
-The best part about having him as a teacher is that he wanted to make me a good musician, as much as I wanted to become one." - Jay Peterson, Undergraduate Student at University of Toronto (B. Mus - Jazz Performance).
+The best part about having him as a teacher is that he wanted to make me a good musician, as much as I wanted to become one." - Jay Peterson, former student graduated from University of Toronto (B. Mus - Jazz Performance).

 University of North Texas 6 O'Clock Lab Band (live 2006)